chris-lovejoy/site/_tabs/leaving-medicine.md

 - [also linking to my ML for healthcare content]

+---

 ## I'm out of medicine.. now what?

+You probably know your next steps better than I do!
+Best of luck :)

+possible article:
-- "so... am I still a doctor?"
+- "so... am I still a doctor?" [something reflective about identity and change]
-- [building a fulfilling career / charting your own path]

-- [existential / bigger picture questions?]